KrasnovM/Gamma-Manager/README.md

 Restore minimized window: double click or right click on tray icon - > Settings.
 All monitors should be shown in tray as ComboBoxes with presets as items.

-Exit: red "x" in upper right or double click or right click on tray icon - > Exit.
+Exit: red "x" in upper right or right click on tray icon - > Exit.